w3f/polkadot-wiki/docs/learn/learn-staking.md

 Blockchain networks use [consensus](learn-consensus.md/#why-do-we-need-consensus) mechanisms to finalize blocks on the chain.
 Consensus is the process of agreeing on something, in this case the progression of the blockchain or how blocks are added to the chain.
-Consensus is split into two protocols:
+Consensus consists into two actions:

 - `block production`, i.e. the way multiple blocks candidates are produced, and
 - `block finality`, i.e. the way only one block out of many candidates is selected and added to the canonical chain (see [this](learn-consensus.md/#probabilistic-vs-provable-finality) article for more information about finality).

-Proof-of-Work (PoW) and Proof-of-Stake (PoS) are well known mechanisms used to reach consensus in a secure and trustless way on public blockchains where we have many participants who do not know each other (and probably never will).
+Proof-of-Work (PoW) and Proof-of-Stake (PoS) are well known mechanisms used to reach consensus in a secure and trustless way on public blockchains, where we have many participants who do not know each other (and probably never will).
 In PoW networks, miners are responsible for adding blocks to the chain, and for doing such work they are rewarded with tokens.
 Network security relies on the fact that to add blocks miners must compete to solve difficult mathematic puzzles - a solution that has been criticized for the energy wastage.
-In PoS networks like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the security of the network is dependent on the amount of capital locked on chain: the more the capital locked the lower the chance of an attack on the network, as the attacker needs to incur heavy loss to orchestrate a successful attack (more on this later on).
-The process of locking tokens on the chain is called `staking`.
+In PoS networks like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the security of the network depends on the amount of capital locked on chain: the more the capital locked the lower the chance of an attack on the network, as the attacker needs to incur heavy loss to orchestrate a successful attack (more on this later on).
+The process of locking tokens on chain is called `staking`.

 Similar to the miners in PoW networks, PoS networks have `validators` who do not have to compete with each other to solve mathematical puzzles and are instead pre-selected to produce the blocks based on the stake backing them.
 Token holders can lock funds on chain and for doing so they are getting `staking rewards`.
 There is